Have you suffered a concussion, been in an automobile accident, have dementia or memory loss challenges? We’re here to help.

-Welcome to the Brain and Behavior Clinic
+Welcome to The Brain and Behavior Clinic

 We provide comprehensive care to people who have experienced concussions, sustained traumatic brain injuries, or are looking to optimize their cognitive function.
 The brain is the most complex organ in the body, so its response to injury is rarely isolated: it may emerge in a variety of cognitive, emotional, and physical ways.